IMS94/spring-boot-jwt-authentication/README.md

 ## Getting Started

-- Use `mvn clean install` in the project root directory to build the project.
+- Use `./mvnw clean install` in the project root directory to build the project.
 - Run the main class, `com.example.springboot.jwt.JwtApplication` to start the application.

 ### Sample ReactJs App